xplosionmind/pise-notes.club/_notes/Introduction to Philosophy/The existence of Self.md

 Mind conceived as a Turing Machine, it performs calculations.
 Mind is something natural, it doesn't belong to a different reality.

 Why the imitation game.
-(Essay on moodle)
+(Essay on Moodle)

 Can a machine think?